redis/redis-doc/topics/streams-intro.md

 used in the Redis API.
 Here is a short recap, so that they can make more sense in the future.

 The first two special IDs are `-` and `+`, and are used in range queries with the `XRANGE` command.
 Those two IDs respectively means the smallest ID possible (that is basically `0-1`) and the greatest ID possible (that is `18446744073709551615-18446744073709551615`).
-As you can see it is a log cleaner to write `-` and `+` instead of those numbers.
+As you can see it is a lot cleaner to write `-` and `+` instead of those numbers.

 Then there are APIs where we want to say, the ID of the item with the greatest ID inside the stream.
 This is what `$` means.
 So for instance if I want only new entires with `XREADGROUP` I use such ID to tell that I already have all the existing entries, but not the news that will be inserted in the future.
 Similarly when I create or set the ID of a consumer group, I can set the last delivered item to `$` in order to just deliver new entires to the consumers using the group.